alexisvfilmstuff/readme-generator/develop/README.md

 ## Usage

-The usage of this project is to its a quick way to make readMe files for project repositories
+The usage of this project is to its a quick and easy way to make repository readMe

 ## License